Mark Meadows: Resolution to remove Speaker Boehner

-Chief of staff behavior
+Congressional chief of staff behavior

-A group of employees reported to Meadows's deputy chief of staff in October 2014 that they were uncomfortable with Meadows's then chief of staff, Kenny West, calling his behavior "inappropriate towards them".
-Meadows asked Representative Trey Gowdy's chief of staff to interview the employees, and Meadows eventually limited or prohibited West's presence in Meadows's offices.
+A group of employees reported to Meadows' deputy chief of staff in October 2014 that they were uncomfortable with Meadows' then chief of staff, Kenny West, calling his behavior "inappropriate towards them".
+Meadows asked Representative Trey Gowdy's chief of staff (a woman and former sex-crimes prosecutor) to interview the employees, and Meadows eventually limited or prohibited West's presence in Meadows's Washington and district offices.

 Although West resigned after the employees accused him of inappropriate behavior, he remained on the House payroll in violation of House rules, according to an independent House Ethics Committee investigation.
-Meadows paid West $58,125 from April 2015 to August 2015 even though he was no longer working in Meadows's office.
+Meadows paid West $58,125 from April 2015 to August 2015 even though he was no longer working in Meadows' office.
 There is "substantial reason to believe that Representative Meadows retained an employee who did not perform duties commensurate with the compensation the employee received and certified that the compensation met applicable House standards, in violation of House rules and standards of conduct," the Office of Congressional Ethics report said.

-In November 2018, the House Ethics Committee fined Meadows over $40,000 after concluding he "did not do enough to address" sexual harassment allegations against West.
+In November 2018, the House Ethics Committee fined Meadows over $40,000 (representing the amount West had been paid improperly) after concluding he "did not do enough to address" sexual harassment allegations against West.
 The committee concluded Meadows took "immediate and appropriate steps" by separating West from female staffers and requesting an investigation, but noted that West retained his title and "apparent authority over staff" during this period.
 "Representative Meadows could have and should have done more to ensure that his congressional office was free from discrimination or the perception of discrimination," the committee wrote.
 The committee fined Meadows $40,625 "for Mr. West's salary that was not commensurate with his work."
 The Daily Beast previously reported that a former aide told the committee Meadows and other top staff members in his office were aware of West's behavior before it was publicly reported.